 Larger companies particularly appreciate the benefits of increased productivity and ease of use, whereby Enterprise Single Sign-On (ESSO) grows in significance.
 This expanded SSO application, the user is logging on once, permitting comprehensive access to all systems of the organization – including web environment and cloud applications.

-To counter potential vulnerabilities inherent to this approach, many ESSO solutions apply strong authentication requirements, such as tokens.
+To counter potential vulnerabilities inherent to this approach, many SSO solutions apply strong authentication requirements, such as tokens.